osumb/challenges/docs/ChallengeLogic.md

   This is where things get weird.
 A regular performer can vacate his/her spot in order to challenge someone else.
   Consider the following people holding the spots R13, R14, R3, and R4.
 Let's say that R13 is much better than R3 and everyone knows it.
 R3, knowing he'll lose, vacates his spot to try and challenge R4 for his spot.
 By doing this, the R3 spot becomes an open spot.
 Now R13 and R14 face each other in a challenge for the R3 spot.
-For outcomes can happen:
+Four outcomes can happen:

   ```
   R13 and R4 win